arborchat/wisteria/README.md

 ### Submitting a change

-We accept Pull Requests two ways:
+We accept Pull Requests three ways:

 #### SourceHut